cheeyeo/neural-machine-translation/README.md

 ## 7. Extensions

 ( Describes areas that were considered but not addressed in the project that could be explored in the future. )

+* Remove duplicate sentences from dataset

+* Truncate the vocab by removing words with low occurences and replacing them with `UNK`

 ## 8. Resources
 * [Deep Learning with NLP](https://machinelearningmastery.com/deep-learning-for-nlp/)